 John Phlip Sousa, who wrote the music for "The Charlatan," instead of believing 13 an unlucky number recognizes it as a mystical emblem of good fortune.
 When Sousa was writing the score of "El Cap-itan," he was so engaged in touring the country with his famous band.
 During this trip he occupied a drawing room on the special train which bore the fateful number "13."
 The opera began its season Sept.
 13. Yet it was unusually successful.
 After Sousa had christened the "Bride Elect" he discovered that the title contained 13 letters and the story of the opera concerns the doings of a certain king, the thirteenth of his line.
 In the opera there were just 13 speaking parts.
 The first act was finished on page 113 and the second on page 213, while the third act contained 13 typewritten pages.

-OCT 81 1898

-AMUSEMENTS.

-"The Charlatan," en la statistica Quite a good-sized audience saw De Wolf Hopper's new comic opera, "The Charlatan," presented at the Broadway theatre Saturday night.
-Like Sousa and Klein's "El Capitan," there is little to commend in "The Charlatan," either in book or libretto, and it certainly is a long distance from being the artistic success claimed for it.
-Hopper, as usual, was funny and by his eccentricities contributed to the evening's pleasure.
-None of the numbers assigned to Nellie Bergen was worthy and her delightful voice was consequently not heard to advantage.
-Edmund Stanley was a picturesque prince and sang very sweetly when he kept the key.
-Alfred Klein, as Jelikoff, was very good and Alice Judson performed in sprightly fashion.
-The opera was beautifully set, the gowns being rich and handsome and the scenery picturesque.
-The chorus was strong and well drilled.
-The audience took little pleasure in the musical nun bers of the piece.
-BRIDGEPORT, CT. - STANDAL 001 29 1998 and fer irresistible magnetic force.
+BRIDGEPORT, CT. - STANDAL OCT 29 1898 and er irresistible magnetic force.

 "THE CHARLATAN."

-One of the largest audiences of the eek attended the presentation of "The One of the largest audiences of the reek attended the presentation of "The Charlatan" with the ever popular De Wolfe Hopper in the leading role, at the Park City theatre last evening.
-This versatile comedian long since es-tablished a reputation as a king pin of entertainers in this city, and his every appearance here is greeted by large audiences.
-Mr. Hopper was support-ed by a star cast. including Alfred Klein, Nella Bergen, Alice Judson and others equally as well known to the theatre goer.
-"The Charlatan" in-cludes some of Sousa's best composi-tions.
+One of the largest audiences of the eek attended the presentation of "The Veek attended the presentation of "The Charlatan" with the ever popular De Wolfe Hopper in the leading role, at the Park City theatre last evening.
+This versatile comedian long since established a reputation as a king pin of entertainers in this city, and his every appearance here is greeted by large audiences.
+Mr. Hopper was supported by a star cast. including Alfred Klein, Nella Bergen, Alice Judson and others equally as well known to the theatre goer.
+"The Charlatan" includes some of Sousa's best compositions.
 All of the music is catchy and the marches inspiring, as are all from the pen of Sousa.
-The book of Charles Klein is of the highest order and the opera deserves the great success with which it is meeting.
-DCT 26 1898 AMUSEMENTS.
+The book of Charles Klein is of the highest order and the opera deserves the great sucess with which it is meeting.

+AMUSEMENTS.